Definition

 Key Takeaways

-2. Collaboration: Version Control enables collaboration among team members by providing a centralized repository where developers can share and synchronize their work, reducing conflicts and ensuring consistency across the project.
+- Collaboration: Version Control fosters collaboration through a centralized repository, reducing conflicts and ensuring consistency in the project.

-3. Branching and Merging: Version Control systems support branching, allowing developers to work on different features or experiments in parallel without affecting the main codebase.
+- Branching and Merging: Version Control systems enable developers to work on various features or experiments simultaneously through branching.
 Merging allows changes from one branch to be integrated back into the main branch seamlessly.

 FAQs